SmoothLeagueEnjoyer/verbose-funicular/README.md

 # Guild Stash History Tool

 Upload your guild stash history to see things.
+Use the GitHub Pages Deployment.
+Not sure about the below scripts.

 ## Available Scripts